Luke Raley Player Props: Rays vs. Rangers

-Luke Raley, with a slugging percentage of .469 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Nathan Eovaldi on the mound, July 18 at 8:05 PM ET.
+The Tampa Bay Rays and Luke Raley (.424 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jon Gray and the Texas Rangers at Globe Life Field, Wednesday at 2:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Rangers.
+He had a one-hit showing in his last game (1-for-4) against the Rangers.

 Luke Raley Game Info & Props vs. the Rangers